Driver survives collision with speeding train: ‘It was as if they were looking at a ghost’

 Dominic Laufenberg, 21, says he’s not quite sure how the collision happened on the night of Sept.
 29. But he’s grateful for this holiday season, and “Every day is a little more special.”

-MOUNT VERNON — He woke up in a pool of blood, in a ditch of water in what was left of his car.
+MOUNT VERNON — He woke up in a pool of blood, in a ditch full of water in what was left of his car.
 Two hundred feet away were the engine and transmission, his exhaust system another 100 feet away.

 That’s what happens when your car is practically T-boned by a speeding train you never saw coming.